 Proponents of the anti-sit-up movement recommend replacing the sit-up with the plank.
 The problem with replacing the plank with traditional abdominal exercises is that the plank does not strengthen the abdominal muscles and spinal structures through a full range of motion.
 In addition, when working with young athletes, the plank also has arguably limited transferability to sports performance or core stabilitazion during weight training.

 In prescribing exercises for sports conditioning or selecting fitness test for evaluation, we must understand the principle of Specificity.
 The principle of Specificity involves utilizing specific biomechanical movement pattern and metabolic demands that emulating particular components of specific sports activities sport or future anticipated conditioning exercises which will eventually emulate such requirements.
-See Training Specificity.
+See Training Specificity and Sports Conditioning Needs Analysis.

 American College of Sports Medicine (1995), as well as leading weight training authorities such as Fleck & Kreamer (2004), have recommend full range of motion resistance training providing multiple benefits.
 See Range of Motion Specificity.